 - Have a PayPal account registered in Singapore, Malaysia, Indonesia, Thailand, Vietnam or the Philippines

 - Integrate your shopping cart with approved PayPal internet booking partners such as booking.com, Expedia and Traveloka

 - Have a valid business Paypal account with no negative balance

 Alternatives to help you avoid PayPal Fees

 If your customers mainly use card-payments, get cheaper card charges from Stripe.
 Unlike PayPal, Stripe does not charge additional fees for international payments.

 Rates retrieved in February 2020

-If you have many international clients, get huge savings on currency conversions from WorldFirst.
+If you have many international clients and make multiple cross-border payments, get huge savings on currency conversions from WorldFirst.